310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 Mhmm.
 Just as we’ve discussed before, we're going to be taking care of the first years.

-Yep, Hokke~ and Ukki~ both said they were fine with it. … Right?
+Yep, Hokke~ and Ukki~ both said they were fine with it. …Right?
 {% endbubble %}

 {% bubble Hokuto %}